 – An interview with 1933 Industries’ heads of cultivation

-Ryan and Jennie George know how to cultivate craft cannabis.
-They have been perfecting their skills since 2008 when they established a small grow in their home state of Arizona, eventually building a 5,000 sq. ft. operation.
-“We spent several years learning the complexities of cultivating craft cannabis.
-It was important for us to learn the necessary skills that would allow us to transition into the legal market when the time was right,” said Ryan.
+Ryan and Jennie George know how to cultivate craft cannabis and have well over a decade of experience developing their techniques for growing.
+Focusing on the details typically overlooked by large scale commercial grows, they have been perfecting their skills since 2008.
+As state licensed medical cultivators, they established a small grow in their home state of Arizona, eventually building a 5,000 sq. ft. operation.
+“We spent several years learning the complexities of cultivating craft cannabis,” said Ryan.
 “We strongly believed that cannabis would become the next boom industry.”

 The husband and wife team learned a lot from other growers as they travelled around the world, discussing various grow methods while building their own operation.
 They created their own products and moved to Las Vegas two years ago.
 In December 2019, their hard work culminated with a win at the High Times Cannabis Cup Nevada, when the Fiore flower brand they helped to develop won 1st Place for Hybrid flower.